EzraZRNaid00/HISTORY_APPLICATION_IMAD_ASSIGNMENT/README.md

 The coding of this application was done on Android Studio which is the official integrated development environment for the development of Android applications (Android developers)
 .
 It utilizes the Android software development kit to create a mobile application.
 The entire application was coded in the language of Kotlin due to the requirements of the criteria.

 GitHub's centre capability lies in its sturdy model management system, based on Git.
-Version manage permits coders to music modifications made to their code over time, facilitating seamless collaboration amongst a couple of builders.
-By using branches, builders can paintings on remoted functions or fixes with out affecting the principle codebase, thereby minimizing conflicts and making sure code integrity.
+Version manage permits coders to see modifications made to their code over time, facilitating seamless collaboration amongst a couple of builders.
+By using branches, builders can collaborate on remoted functions or fixes with out affecting the principle codebase, thereby minimizing conflicts and making sure code integrity.
 Moreover, GitHub gives effective gear for code review, difficulty tracking, and venture management, allowing groups to coordinate efficiently and keep extraordinary requirements at some point of the improvement lifecycle.

 The code begins the package name , `com.example.historyapplication_imadassignment`, as that is what I named my assignment, it then proceeds with the declarations and necessary imports.
 This is so my variables are identified and given the necessary functions.